trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

 The results of dynamic filtering optimization can include the following benefits:

 * improved overall query performance
-* reduced network traffic between Presto and the data source
+* reduced network traffic between Trino and the data source
 * reduced load on the remote data source

 Support for push down of dynamic filters is specific to each connector,